Ah, we do love a dividend! A dividend is basically a sum of money paid by a company (on a regular basis) to its shareholders.

 Recommended – Top-Rated Online Accountant:

-As a shareholder, you will need to pay tax if you receive over £2000 in dividends during the 2019/2020 tax year.
+As a shareholder, you will need to pay tax if you receive over £1000 in dividends during the 2023/2024 tax year.
+It used to be £2000, but it was reduced by the Conservative government.

-Remember you have a personal allowance of £12,500 – the dividend tax rate applies once this personal allowance has been used.
+However, keep in mind you will probably have a personal allowance of £12,570 (correct as of 2023/34)- the dividend tax rate applies once this personal allowance has been used.

-The company pays corporation tax of 20% from the calculated profit – corporation tax is paid before any dividends are paid out to shareholders.
+The company pays corporation tax (starting at 19% for the smallest companies) from the calculated profit – corporation tax is paid before any dividends are paid out to shareholders.

 The balance can then be paid as a dividend to shareholders, who can rest easy that corporation tax has already been paid (this is known as a tax credit).